turutupa/blog/content/blog/coding-a-round-robin-tournament-aint-easy-wow.md

 and so on...

-To achieve this players must be partnered in a very specific way or else it won't just work.
+To achieve this, players must be partnered in a very specific way or else it won't just work.
 Let's start with the basic setup.

 * 8 players
 * equals to 4 teams per round